dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/ivy-bridge.md

 * For further use of AudioDxe and the Audio section, please see the Post Install page: [Add GUI and Boot-chime](/post-install/README.md)

+### Input

-**Input**: Related to boot.efi keyboard pass-through used for FileVault and Hotkey support
+Related to boot.efi keyboard pass-through used for FileVault and Hotkey support.

 * **KeyFiltering**: NO
   * Verifies and discards uninitialized data, mainly prevalent on 7 series Gigabyte boards